mapache-salvaje/material-ui/docs/data/material/components/text-fields/text-fields.md

   :::

-If you need a text field with number validation, you can use MUI Base's [Number Input](https://mui.com/base-ui/react-number-input/) instead.

-You can follow [this GitHub issue](https://github.com/mui/material-ui/issues/19154) to track the progress of introducing the Number Input component to Material UI.

 ### Helper text

 The helper text prop affects the height of the text field.
 If two text fields are placed side by side, one with a helper text and one without, they will have different heights.
 For example: